Brett-Trost-Lab/rfdiffusion-pipeline/README.md

   --output_dir OUTPUT_DIR
                         Output directory (default: current directory) --scaffold_dir SCAFFOLD_DIR
                         Scaffold directory if using fold conditioning.
+Use make_scaffold.sh to make binder scaffolds from PDBs.
-If this is provided we will ignore min_length and max_length.
+                        If this is provided we will ignore min_length and max_length. (default: None) --sbatch_flags SBATCH_FLAGS
-                        (default: None)
-  --sbatch_flags SBATCH_FLAGS
                         Flags to pass to sbatch command.
 GPU is required (default: "-gpus 1 --mem=8G --time=2:00:00")